 Cut it up.
 I’ve done it myself and it’s a great feeling.

 These are just five ideas I have used myself in the past to tackle credit card debt.
 It can be really tough I know but there are solutions out there.
+Found this article interesting?
+I have listed a range of credit card alternatives here.

 Photo by rupixen.com on Unsplash